Are you noticing or anticipating any changes in your life as a result of the new trade rules introduced by the US?

 This content was published on

-President Karin Keller-Sutter is under fire for failed trade talks with Trump administration.
+President Karin Keller-Sutter is under fire for failed trade talks with the Trump administration.

 Read more: ‘Knives out’: Switzerland descends into blame game after US tariff shock